TEFL - FAQs

 The Cultural Ambassadors Program is a government run scheme that places foreign nationals into public schools to work as teaching assistants.
 The program offers Americans and Canadians a fascinating opportunity to live and work in Spain with none of the hassles that come with applying and interviewing for jobs independently.

-The English Program in Korea (EPIK) is a government supported scheme that places native English speakers into South Korean schools with the specific aim of improving the language skills of children and teachers.
-The program allows you to enjoy a fascinating cultural experience while also gaining valuable classroom practice.
+The English Program in Korea (EPIK) is a government run scheme that places native English speakers into South Korean schools with the specific aim of improving the language skills of children and teachers.
+The program allows you to enjoy a fascinating cultural experience while also gaining valuable classroom experience.

 The JET Program is a recruitment scheme that places foreigners into Japanese schools in order to improve language abilities and to promote international relations.
 The program is primarily aimed at young college graduates who have a desire to experience living and working in this fascinating and unique country.